-As the Corporation believes it is important to engage with Shareholders on its approach to executive compensation, the Chair of the Board, members of the Corporate Governance and Nominating Committee, and the Chair of the

-Human Resources and Compensation Committee have previously met with interested stakeholders without the presence of management, to discuss governance issues of importance and to allow Shareholders to express their views on governance matters and the Corporation's approach to executive compensation.
+As the Corporation believes it is important to engage with Shareholders on its approach to executive compensation, the Chair of the Board, members of the Corporate Governance and Nominating Committee, and the Chair of the HRCC have previously met with interested stakeholders without the presence of management, to discuss governance issues of importance and to allow Shareholders to express their views on governance matters and the Corporation's approach to executive compensation.
 In 2011, the Corporation adopted a "say-on-pay" policy and held its first advisory vote on its approach to executive compensation.
-The Corporation is now holding its eleventh advisory vote this year.
+Following the last "say-on-pay" vote, the HRCC engaged a Compensation Advisor to undertake a significant review of Director and Executive Officer compensation.
+Guided by the recommendations of the Compensation Advisor, the Board of Directors adopted a revised compensation structure which, is being gradually implemented, as described in more detail below.
+The Corporation is holding its twelfth advisory vote this year.